Choens/install-scripts/system_astartes/gnome-install.md

 ## Software Setup

 Enables you to install flatpaks from Flathub!
+Not needed on Fedora 38 or later.

 - Open GNOME software.
     - Disable Pycharm.
 Because, meh.